gabriele-h/almapipo/README.md

 Working with a set will currently work only for some kinds of sets.
-Since some API calls require more than just the record's ID, but also those of its ancestors, and only some of the sets will have a link to their members, calls on the sets of e. g. electronic portfolios are not supported until the missing link attribute is hopefully fixed by Ex Libris (see case 00874282).
+Since some API calls require more than just the record's ID, but also those of its ancestors and not all sets include that information (e.g. electronic portfolios).

 The first column of the csv/tsv file needs to be the Alma-ID or a list of Alma-IDs (see below "Input data").